QuentinJoder/Twitter-Supervisor/README.md

 your old tweets, retweets and favorites.

 Twitter-Supervisor is a [Flask](https://flask.palletsprojects.com/) app using [tweepy](https://www.tweepy.org/) and [python-twitter](https://python-twitter.readthedocs.io/en/latest/) to access the Twitter API.
+It uses the [celery](https://docs.celeryproject.org/en/stable/index.html) framework to manage periodic tasks and use [Redis](https://redis.io/) as a message broker.

 ![Build and Test](https://github.com/QuentinJoder/Twitter-Supervisor/workflows/build-and-test/badge.svg?branch=master)